Marcin-Ramotowski/Archicad-API-Scripts/README.md

 ## IDs assignment
 The script assigns all elements on the exposed layers an Id consisting of two parts: a letter (denoting the type of element) and a number (which element of a given type it is in turn).
-For the script to work, you need the 'Położenie' property, which collects data about the position of the walls in order to distinguish exterior walls from interior ones.
-If you don't have it, you need to import it from the file '/Inne/Właściwości/Położenie.xml'.
-It gets this information from the Archicad built-in property with the 'Location' name displayed in the 'ID and Category' group.
+When the script encounters at least 2 objects with the same dimensions, it assigns them all the Id of the one that was put up the earliest.
-Walls should have the 'Położenie' property completed.
-Walls with undefined position will not get a new Id.
+The walls are divided by the script into 3 groups: external, internal and unidentified.
+This allocation is carried out based on the value of the "Location" property displayed in the "ID and Category" group.
+It must be completed for the assignment to be carried out correctly.
+Depending on the location so expressed, the wall ID starts with the prefix "SZ" (external), "SW" (internal) or "SN" (unidentified).
 Make sure that all items that should be assigned a new Id are visible.
-The script will not change the Id of invisible objects.
+The script will not change the Id of objects which are not showed on the current plan.

 ## Room report
 For each zone, it generates a room report containing mainly such information as the zone's equipment, a list of doors and windows in the zone, and a list of neighboring zones based on a pattern from the file: '/Inne/Arkusze/RDS Wzór.xlsx'